z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 BiFrost places coloured _tiles_ within its display area.
 Although tiles can be animated and moved around to some extent, they're not the _sprite_ type of graphics which you might think of as floating freely around the screen.
-BiFrost isn't suitable for Space Invaders, but it will help you to write puzzle games, board games, strategy and turn playing games, and will do so providing a level of colour which the Spectrum shouldn't really be capable of.
+BiFrost isn't suitable for Space Invaders, but it will help you to write puzzle games like Tetris, board games, strategy and turn playing games, and will do so providing a level of colour which the Spectrum shouldn't really be capable of.

 Technical limitations mean BiFrost can't use the whole screen.
 It's restricted to 18 character rows by 18 character columns.
 That's 144x144 pixels, as seen in